AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 For complete list of features, key highlights, key features introduced in previous AEM 6.5 service packs, see [What's new in Adobe Experience Manager 6.5 Service Pack 4](new-features-latest-service-pack.md).

+### Sites {#sites-fixes}

+* When a URL of an AEM Sites pages contains a colon ( : ) or percentage symbol (%), the underlying browser stop responding and CPU cycles show a spike (NPR-32369, NPR-31918).

+* When an AEM Sites page is opened for editing and a component is copied, the paste action remains unavailable for some placeholders (NPR-32317).

+* When the Manage Publication wizard is opened, an Experience Fragment linked to a Core Component is not displayed in the lists of published references (NPR-32233).

+* Live copy overview in Touch UI takes much longer than Classic UI to render (NPR-32149).

+* When server-time and machine-time are in different time zones, scheduled publish time displays server time in Touch UI, whereas in Classic UI, machine time is displayed (NPR-32077).

+* AEM Sites fails to open a page with a suffix in the URL (NPR-32072).

+* When a user edits a Content Fragment, a deleted variation of the Content Fragment is restored (NPR-32062).

+* Users are allowed to save a Content Fragment without providing any information in the required fields (NPR-31988).

+* kernel.js and ui.js are not pre-complied or cached.
+It leads to additional time in rendering pages (NPR-31891).

+* When PageEventAuditListener is enabled, the length of the commit queue increases.
+It impacts the performance of many operations such as bulk publishing, navigation, bulk asset movement (NPR-31890).

+* When Experience Fragments are dragged, high response time is observed (NPR-31878).

+* When you select the Drag component here option in a responsive grid’s placeholder, a GET request is sent and the request results in HTTP 403 error (NPR-31845).

+* When moving the content within the same folder, the page move option is disabled (NPR-31840).

+* In editable templates structure mode, the allowed components list in layout container displays incorrect results.
+Only components with design dialog are displayed in the layout container (NPR-31816).

+* When a page has read-only permissions for a user, the Open properties option is visible in sites.html but not in editor.html (NPR-31770).

+* When a user clicks the Create button, the page option is not available (NPR-31756).

+* Unable to synchronize campaign in Adobe campaign containing OOTB (Out of the box) design importer component (NPR-31728).

+* When you try to change a bullet list to numbered list, only the first two items of the list are changed (NPR-31636).

+* When a page is un-authored and the child node is selected, the selection dialogue still displays the initial node.
+When the page is authored and user clicks browse, the page redirects to the root node instead of the authored node (NPR-31618).

+* The view configuration dialog box does not work properly for Inbox customization workflow feature (NPR-32503 and NPR-32492).

+* An error message displays while viewing workflow information using Inbox (CQ-4282168).

 ### Assets {#assets-6540-enhancements}

 * The button to trigger workflow on assets collection page is disabled (NPR-32471).